MSCI backs itself into corner on China share inclusion

 MSCI's clients want Beijing to open its capital accounts so they can reliably move their money in and out of China's markets, but the economy is facing its slowest growth in decades, which has led to capital flowing out of the country.

-For China, inclusion in the index could over time bring an estimated $400 billion into its stock markets and would help in its drive to internationalise the yuan currency.
+For China, inclusion in the index could over time bring an estimated $400 billion into its stock markets and would help in its drive to internationalize the yuan currency.

 That might encourage Beijing to try to do the bare minimum to check MSCI's boxes without facilitating further outflows during its current economic slowdown, and therefore without addressing the real source of offshore fund managers' anxiety.

-Some of China's market-oriented government economists have publicly lobbied against more opening, warning it could destabilise a financial system still struggling to rationalise itself.
+Some of China's market-oriented government economists have publicly lobbied against more opening, warning it could destabilize a financial system still struggling to rationalize itself.

 "China's financial sector is one of its Achilles' heels," said Xiao Lian, senior economist at the government-run Chinese Academy of Social Sciences (CASS).